A Semantic-Aware Layer-Freezing Approach to Computation-Efficient Fine-Tuning of Language Models: Introduction

 Our contributions are as follows:

-\begin{itemize} \item We propose using the deviations in semantic transition to explain the process of LM inference, and further study the cost-benefit tradeoff in LM finetuning; \item We emphasize the importance of knowing where to finetune, through which we can improve the performance of LM finetuning and save the computation cost.
+\begin{itemize} \item We propose using semantic transition to describe the process of LM inference, and the derived formula of scaling law to estimate the capability of model layers, and further study the cost-benefit tradeoff in LM finetuning; \item We emphasize the importance of knowing where to finetune, through which we can improve the performance of LM finetuning and save the computation cost.
 We propose semantic-based layer-freezing as a solution; \item We conclude some findings on the behavior of LMs, which can contribute to future work in finetuning and analyzing LMs.
 Also, we propose planning the budget for a better cost-benefit tradeoff of LM finetuning. \end{itemize}